atoptima/Coluna.jl/docs/src/qa.md

 automatically apply lots of valid inequalities (such as MIR or cover cuts), choose good branching strategies, or also run heuristics.
-However, when your formulation reaches a certain size, commercial solvers may run for hours without finding anything This is the point where you may want to decompose your formulation.
+However, when your formulation reaches a certain size, commercial solvers may run for hours without finding anything.
+This is the point where you may want to decompose your formulation.

 Coluna is a framework not a solver.